mgorav/kafka-stream-aggregation/README.md

 ## What is this app?

-Spring Cloud Stream based aggregator processor which aggregates DomainEvent i.e. aggregates a string for a particual key
+Spring Cloud Stream based aggregator processor which aggregates DomainEvent (eventType+boardUuid) i.e. aggregates a string for a particular key

 ## Running the app: